X1ZRIP/World-Robot-Olympiad-wro2026-bathybots-repository/README.md

 ## 4. Setup, Compilation, and Execution Process

-[cite_start]To ensure transparency and allow the judges or other teams to replicate our results, the process for compiling, loading, and executing the code is detailed below[cite: 96]. [cite_start]Note that judges may not have the specific programming software installed, so this guide serves as a comprehensive operational manual[cite: 109].
+To ensure transparency and allow the judges or other teams to replicate our results, the process for compiling, loading, and executing the code is detailed below.
+Note that judges may not have the specific programming software installed, so this guide serves as a comprehensive operational manual.

 ### 4.1.
 Prerequisites
 1. Ensure the physical vehicle is assembled exactly according to the provided photographs and that all cables are routed to their assigned ports (A-F) as detailed in Section 2.